 Before filing, students must already have an approved Advancement to Candidacy on file in Enrollment Services.
 The completed form must be returned to the General Information windows after paying appropriate fees to the Cashier’s Office.
 No degree can be granted unless this form is filed.
 Students planning to graduate in one year should file the card at the time of admission.

 Seven Year Requirement for Completion of Degree

 All students must complete all degree requirements within seven years from the first units earned towards the MA.
 Courses more than seven years old must be replaced or “revalidated” to count in an MA program.
-The English Department will revalidate no more than three courses on a student’s Program of Study and will not revalidate any course for which a student earned a grade lower than a “B.” If more than three courses require revalidation, or if the grade for a course is lower than a “B,” the student will have to retake that courses, if it is a requirement for the MA program, or replace it with a current course that completes the student’s Program of Study.
+The English Department will revalidate no more than three courses on a student’s Program of Study and will not revalidate any course for which a student earned a grade lower than a “B.” If more than three courses require revalidation, or if the grade for a course is lower than a “B,” the student will have to retake those courses, if it is a requirement for the MA program, or replace it with a current course that completes the student’s Program of Study.
 To revalidate a course, students must provide a written demonstration of current competence in the subject matter of the course; the specific work to be performed will be assigned by the faculty member who taught the courses, if he or she is available, or by another faculty member in the same or related area of study.
 Revalidation requires authorization by the Vice Provost for Academic Affairs and Dean of Graduate Studies.

 OVERLAPPING CREDENTIAL OR CERTIFICATE REQUIREMENTS